jrandj/aws-security-specialty/README.md

 1. AWS CloudHSM

-    * CloudHSM helps you meet corporate, contractual, and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) appliances within the AWS cloud.
+    * AWS CloudHSM helps you meet corporate, contractual, and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) appliances within the AWS cloud.
 CloudHSM is provided in a single tenancy.

     * There are 4 type of CloudHSM users:
         * **Precrypto Officer (PRECO):** A temporary user with a default user name and password.
 They can only change their password (to become the Primary Crypto Officer) and perform read-only operations on the HSM.